Inside DigitalOcean’s SOX Compliance Playbook

 5. Use the Request policy dropdown to locate and select the the request policy that will apply to the entitlements of your selected resource types.

-6. Use the Catalogs dropdown to add the the entitlements of your selected resource types to one or more request catalogs.
+6. Use the Access profiles dropdown to add the the entitlements of your selected resource types to one or more access profiles.

 7. If a time limit should apply to grants of entitlements of your selected resource types, click the Max grant duration toggle and select the time limit.